Issue(s): Avengers #362, Avengers #363, Avengers #364, Avengers #365, Avengers #366

 Chronological Placement Considerations: Black Knight refers to his kiss with Crystal as "last night".
 Due to Henry Pym's return to being Giant Man in this arc, it should take place after Avengers West Coast annual #8.
 And that takes place after the return of Tony Stark as Iron Man in Iron Man #290-291.

 A note regarding the Shi'ar Chancellor, Araki.
 The last we saw him for real was in Uncanny X-Men #157, when he was seemingly killed.
 "He" next "appeared" during Galactic Storm, but it turned out that he was a Skrull.
 However, no one seemed surprised to see him before he was revealed to be a Skrull, so i guess he was already back from the dead at that point.
 I bring this up because the MCP tag the Araki appearing here (and in Quasar #54) as the same Skrull that appeared in Galactic Storm, even though that Skrull seemingly died during Galactic Storm and i don't see anything here or in Quasar indicating that he's still a Skrull.
-It will eventually turn out that Araki has had a series of cloned bodies, so i'm assuming that the real Araki is in a new body here.
-The MCP actually have separate listings for each clone, but since as i understand it Araki's mind remains the same, i'm keeping just a single tag for him.
+It will eventually turn out that Araki has had a series of cloned bodies, so it doesn't seem like this couldn't be the original Araki (as i understand it Araki's mind remains the same, so i would use a single tag for all his clones).
+But per fragsel's comment, an Avengers Index lists this as an appearance of Aroke, who appeared once before.
+And even if the Index didn't consider it, i would guess whatever logic determined that this should be Aroke should also apply to Quasar #54.

 Continuity Insert?
 N